 – Lesley Lynn, fiancé of David Ricker

-Matt sought treatment with the Veteran’s Administration, but like so many of the veterans who came before him, his treatment consisted of superficial evaluations and filling prescriptions.
+Matt sought treatment with the VA, but like so many veterans his treatment consisted of superficial evaluations and filling prescriptions.
 As Matt continued to struggle with civilian life, his problems with drugs and alcohol intensified.
-With the urging of his family and friends, Matt finally got serious about dealing with his PTSD, and sought mental health treatment at the VA.
+With the urging of family and friends, he finally got serious about dealing with his PTSD and sought mental health treatment at the VA.
 Unfortunately, Matt’s help did not come in time.
-On June 9, 2015, Matt was found in his St. Louis apartment, dead from a lethal combination of alcohol and prescription drugs.
-Matt is more than a statistic; he is tragic proof that our system is broken and unable to help the heroes that need its services the most.”
+On June 9, 2015, he was found in his St. Louis apartment, dead from a lethal combination of alcohol and prescription drugs.
+Matt is more than a statistic; he is tragic proof that our system is broken and unable to help the heroes who need its services the most.

 – Jason Gallagher, brother of Spc.
 Matt Gallagher

-– Kateri Peterson, wife of James Peterson
+– Kateri Peterson, wife of James Peterson, SHARE graduate